Incontinence — the condition nobody wants to talk about

 Overflow incontinence happens when the bladder becomes so full that it overflows, often without the person feeling a strong urge to urinate.
 This is common in men with enlarged prostates that obstruct urine flow.
 It can also happen when people limit fluid intake too much or when medications interfere with normal bladder emptying.

 Functional incontinence occurs when the person has normal bladder and bowel control but can't get to the toilet in time.
 This might be because of mobility problems, difficulty with balance, pain that makes moving difficult, or cognitive problems that prevent them from recognizing the need to go to the bathroom.
-Someone who has arthritis that makes walking painful, or someone with dementia, or someone recovering from a stroke might experience functional incontinence.
+Someone who has arthritis, dementia, or is recovering from a stroke might experience functional incontinence.

 Why It Happens